 A wide range of financial incentives are available to businesses that expand or locate in Carbondale's Enterprise Zone.
-Carbondale's Enterprise Zone is part of a broader zone jointly created by the City of Murphysboro, the City of Carbondale, Jackson County and the Illinois Department of Commerce and Economic Opportunity in 1990.
-Carbondale's portion of the Enterprise Zone is shown on the attached map.
+Carbondale's Enterprise Zone is part of a broader zone jointly created by the City of Murphysboro, the City of Carbondale, Jackson County and the Illinois Department of Commerce and Economic Opportunity in 2020.
+The Enterprise Zone expires on December 31, 2035.
+See the application here.

 Enterprise Zone Incentives

 Property tax on real estate improvements that raise a commercial, industrial or manufacturing property's fair market value by more than $10,000 is abated at the following schedule:

 For projects that create fewer than 100 jobs:

 - 100% of property tax on the improvement is abated for the first five (5) years after project completion

 - 50% of property tax on the improvements is abated for the second five (5) years after project completion

 For projects that create 100 jobs or more: